railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 You'll only handle the process editor in this chapter.
-If you want to test the workflow editor click on the link to the bottom left of a document and select the menu *Customize > Manage Workflows*.
+If you want to test the workflow editor click on the link to the bottom left of a document and select the menu :menuselection:`Customize --> Manage Workflows`.
 Open ERP opens a graphical editor to modify the workflow for the selected document type.

 .. figure:: images/process_workflow_editor.png